Amadeus (play)

 Jane Seymour (Constanze Mozart) alongside Ian McKellen (Antonio Salieri) in Amadeus, c.
 1981.

-Amadeus is a play by Peter Shaffer which gives a fictional account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri, imagining a rivalry between the two at the court of Joseph II, Holy Roman Emperor.
-First performed in 1979, it was inspired by Alexander Pushkin's short 1830 play Mozart and Salieri, which Nikolai Rimsky-Korsakov used in 1897 as the libretto for an opera of the same name.
+Amadeus is a 1979 play by Peter Shaffer which gives a fictional account of the lives of composers Wolfgang Amadeus Mozart and Antonio Salieri, imagining a rivalry between the two at the court of Joseph II, Holy Roman Emperor.
+It was inspired by Alexander Pushkin's short 1830 play Mozart and Salieri, which Nikolai Rimsky-Korsakov used in 1897 as the libretto for an opera of the same name.

 The play makes significant use of the music of Mozart, Salieri and other composers of the period.
 The premieres of Mozart's operas The Abduction from the Seraglio, The Marriage of Figaro, Don Giovanni, and The Magic Flute are the settings for key scenes.
 It was presented at the Royal National Theatre, London in 1979, then moved to Her Majesty's Theatre in the West End followed by a Broadway production.
 It won the 1981 Tony Award for Best Play and Shaffer adapted it for the much acclaimed 1984 film of the same name.

 Plot

 Since the play's original run, Shaffer extensively revised his play, including changes to plot details; the following is common to all revisions.

-The composer Salieri is an old man, having long outlived his fame.
+The composer Salieri is an impoverished old man, having long outlived his fame.
 Speaking directly to the audience, he claims to have used poison to assassinate Mozart and promises to explain himself.
-The action then flashes back to the eighteenth century, at a time when Salieri, then the court composer of the Austrian emperor, has not met Mozart but has heard of him and his music.
+The action then flashes back to the eighteenth century, at a time when Salieri is the wealthy and acclaimed court composer of the Austrian emperor.
 He adores Mozart's compositions and is thrilled at the chance to meet him, during a salon honouring his patron.
-But when he finally catches sight of Mozart, he is deeply disappointed to find the composer lacking the grace and charm of his compositions.
-Mozart is crawling around on his hands and knees, engaging in profane talk with his future bride Constanze Weber.
+But when he finally catches sight of Mozart, he is deeply disappointed to instead see the composer crawling around on his hands and knees, engaging in profane talk with his future bride Constanze Weber.

-Salieri cannot reconcile Mozart's boorish behaviour with the genius that God has inexplicably bestowed upon him.
-A devout Catholic all his life, Salieri cannot believe that God would choose Mozart over him for such a gift.
-Salieri renounces God and vows to do everything in his power to destroy Mozart as a way of retaliating against his Creator.
-Salieri pretends to be Mozart's ally to his face while doing his utmost to destroy his reputation and any success his compositions may have.
+Salieri cannot reconcile Mozart's boorish behaviour with the genius that God has inexplicably bestowed upon him, nor can he understand why God would not bestow similar gifts on him, a devout and chaste Catholic.
+Salieri renounces God and vows to do everything in his power to destroy Mozart.
+He befriends the composer and becomes his close confidant, while actively hampering and disrupting his professional career.
 Mozart's own fortunes are not helped due to his vulgar nature.
-On more than one occasion, only the intervention of Emperor Joseph II allows Mozart to continue (interventions which Salieri opposes and then is all too happy to take credit for when Mozart assumes it was he who intervened).
+On more than one occasion, only the personal intervention of Emperor Joseph II allows Mozart to continue (interventions which Salieri opposes and then is all too happy to take credit for when Mozart assumes it was he who intervened).
 Salieri humiliates Constanze by forcing her to strip naked in front of him when she comes to him for help.
 He smears Mozart's character with the Imperial Court, ruining many opportunities for the composer.